Beautiful Thing (film): Legacy

 Philip Kemp of Sight and Sound argues the film is permeated with socio-political significance, in that it was instrumental in making more people accepting of homosexuality, in a post Margaret Thatcher Britain.
-Kemp further states that the mid-1990s was a crucial time for LGBTQ films, and due to its subject matter, the movie successfully showcased multiple cultural viewpoints.
+Kemp further states that the mid-1990s was a crucial time for LGBTQ films, and due to its subject matter, the film successfully showcased multiple cultural viewpoints.
 He also notes that the film arose out of the new queer cinema movement, which aimed to get rid of the negative connotations surrounding the term "queer", and instead, show there could be "positive meanings in politics and filmmaking."

-Twenty years after the films release, William Connolly, the editor of Gay Times, published a retrospective, stating that the movie was "resonant with the movement towards realism in British cinema", for the way it portrayed the LGBTQ identity.
+Twenty years after the films release, William Connolly, the editor of Gay Times, published a retrospective, stating that the film was "resonant with the movement towards realism in British cinema", for the way it portrayed the LGBTQ identity.
 Connolly observed that the story told in the film showed a different side to gay relationships, in that they were no longer viewed as "two guys hooking up on a Friday night and spending their weekend fucking, snorting cocaine and slurring their speech."
-Connolly contends that the movie was not only a "driving force" for LGBTQ visibility in the mainstream media, it also played a significant role in advancing the cause of equality in filmmaking.
+Connolly contends that the film was not only a "driving force" for LGBTQ visibility in the mainstream media, it also played a significant role in advancing the cause of equality in filmmaking.
 Additionally, Connolly argues that the film helped to emphasise that "homosexuality ran through all facets of society."
-He also highlighted a scene in the movie where Jamie steals a copy of Gay Times from a newsstand, and shops at the time reported that multiple teenagers were also stealing copies of the magazine as a "rite of passage."
+He also highlighted a scene in the film where Jamie steals a copy of Gay Times from a newsstand, and shops at the time reported that multiple teenagers were also stealing copies of the magazine as a "rite of passage."